luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 which limits the minimal depth perception.
 Baseline is the distance between two cameras of the stereo camera pair.
 You can read camera's focal length (in pixels) from calibration, see :ref:`tutorial here <Camera intrinsics>`

+Disparity and depth are inversely related.
+As disparity decreases, depth increases exponentially depending on baseline and focal length.
+Meaning, if the disparity value is close to zero, then a small change in disparity generates a large change in depth.
+Similarly, if the disparity value is big, then some change in disparity doesn't lead to a large change in depth (better accuracy).

 Here's a graph showing disparity vs depth for OAK-D (7.5cm baseline distance) at 800P:

 .. figure:: /_static/images/components/disp_to_depth.jpg